-The New York University Center on International Cooperation (NYU CIC) is a non-profit research center housed at New York University.
+The Center on International Cooperation (CIC) is a non-profit research center housed at New York University.
 Our vision is to advance effective multilateral action to prevent crises and build peace, justice, and inclusion.

 Mission and comparative advantage